 Text by Ana Paula Teixeira, agora team member, and Godelieve van Heteren, our board member

-*This is the first text from ‘Navigation Diaries’, a series of reflections from people that are taking part in, are connected to or are very sympathetic to the European Pavilion 2024: Liquid Becomings and the discussions being posed by the project.
+*This is the first text from ‘Notes from the Rivers’, a series of reflections from people that are taking part in, are connected to or are very sympathetic to the European Pavilion 2024: Liquid Becomings and the discussions being posed by the project.
 Each text expresses the personal ideas and positioning of the authors.